-- sleep in your bed every night (not in front of the television) and making sure you get to bed early enough for 8 hours a night.
+- Sleep in your bed every night (not in front of the television) and make sure you get to bed early enough for 8 hours a night.
 Try to wind down and relax before bedtime with screens wo that your body is more ready for sleep.
 Read more sleep tips.

-- keep a bottle of water in your car or handbag so you can stay hydrated.
+- Keep a bottle of water in your car or handbag so you can stay hydrated.

-- eat healthy meals with nutrients that give you energy and boost your mood.
+- Eat healthy meals with nutrients that give you energy and boost your mood.
 Learn more about healthy eating basics.
 Try to eat regularly even if you don't feel like it.

 3. Cut back on stress

 It’s harder to cope with everyday stress when you’re depressed, so it’s a good idea to find ways to reduce it.
 Being less stressed helps you to be more resilient when times are tough.
-Things you can do to reduce stress include to:
+Things you can do to reduce stress include:

-- get help with any tasks that feel overwhelming, such as doing your tax return, studying for an exam, mowing your lawns or managing your garden
+- Get help with any tasks that feel overwhelming, eg, doing your tax return, studying for an exam, mowing your lawns or managing your garden.

-- do something enjoyable in your leisure time other than just blobbing out in front of a screen, such as reading a good book, listening to music, doing a handicraft or other hobby that involves making something – remember to start small so it’s manageable.
+- Do something enjoyable in your leisure time other than just blobbing out in front of a screen.
+This might be reading a good book, listening to music, doing a handcraft or other hobby that involves making something – remember to start small so it’s manageable.

 4. Get help

 We all need help sometimes.
 Getting help when you need it is a sign of taking responsibility for yourself – it shows strength, not weakness.
-Some things that help include:
+Here are some suggestions that may help:

-- books, online courses and apps that help you understand more about your depression and learn some strategies for managing it – check out the ones on this page as a starting point.
+- Find books, online courses and apps that help you understand more about your depression and learn some strategies for managing it – have a look at the ones listed in 'more information' below as a starting point.

-- connecting with another person who is supportive and understands what will help can make all the difference – find a counsellor or therapist(external link) to help you work through issues you’re facing
+- Connect with another person who is supportive and understands what will help can make all the difference – find a counsellor or therapist(external link) to help you work through issues you’re facing.

-- joining a support group is great for realising you’re not alone and finding out other people do to manage their depression – find a support group (external link)near you, or check out one online if there’s nothing close to you.
+- Joining a support group is great for realising you’re not alone and finding out what other people do to manage their depression – find a support group (external link)near you, or check out one online if there’s nothing close to you.

-- getting medication if you need it – talk to your GP to find out whether antidepressants would be a good idea for you.
+- Get medicine if you need it – talk to your healthcare provider to find out whether antidepressants would be a good idea for you.

 5. Stay connected

-- meet up with friends for a coffee
+- Meet up with a friend for a coffee.

 6. Spend time in nature

-- go to the beach and having a walk or swim.
+- Go to the beach and having a walk or swim.
 Walk barefoot in the sand and feel connected to the earth.

-- head to the bush and take time to stand still and listen to the natural sounds and smell the fresh air
+- Head to the bush and take time to stand still and listen to the natural sounds and smell the fresh air.

-- do some physical activity outdoors, such going for a run, walk or cycle ride in a park
+- Do some physical activity outdoors, eg, going for a run, walk or cycle ride in a park.

-- get your hands dirty in the garden, planting some vegetables for your whānau or flowers to bring colour.
+- Get your hands dirty in the garden, planting some vegetables for your whānau or flowers to bring colour.

 Find out some more ideas for spending time in nature.